bgruening/bioconda_biocontainers_talk/monod.md

 ### But...

-Who has never deal with a missing tool dependencies?<br>
+Who has never dealed with missing tool dependencies?<br>
-Or an older version of a tool could not be installed?
+Or an older version of a tool that could not be installed?

 ### :fa-exclamation-triangle: Major issues in <br>deployment and sustainability